yannahlb/SolidityModule/README.md

 ### Executing the Program
 To run the program, you can use an online Solidity IDE called Remix (https://remix.ethereum.org/) and follow the steps below:

 Go to the Remix website and create a new file by clicking on the "+" icon in the left-hand sidebar.
-Name the file MyToken.sol.
+Name the file myToken.sol.

 Copy and paste the following code into your new file:
 ```